Workforce, training and education

 A fun, supportive, half day release scheme with excellent guest speakers designed over a rolling programme to help trainees cover the breadth of the GP curriculum Consultation & Communication skills training.

 The training programme above outlines the journey of a GP trainee, you will notice throughout this journey the need to undertake Out of hours training.
 Our local Out of Hours (OOH) provider is Healthcare Vocational Training Service.
 We are fortunate that they are able to support our trainees with supervised sessions throughout their time in GP placements.
-GP trainees are expected (and renumerated as part of their contract) to undertake a minimum of 72 hours over the course of their training scheme (with a pro rata increase of extra time is spent in general practice).
+GP trainees are expected (and remunerated as part of their contract) to undertake a minimum of 72 hours over the course of their training scheme (with a pro rata increase of extra time is spent in general practice).
 Trainees also need to collect evidence over these sessions to demonstrate that their competence of working in the Out of Hours environment.

 A comprehensive induction is organised twice a year (close to the start date in General Practice).
 It is essential for trainees to have undergone this induction before they are able to book shifts.
 It is also important to understand that several trainees will be wishing to undertake shifts around the same time so booking well ahead is strongly recommended.
 Trainees are NOT able to undertake out of hours shifts whilst working in hospital posts.